 A bird and a blurb of what I've been fetching lately...
 You can also see these images in your Facebook newsfeed by liking the birdaday page.

 "You've got Birdmail"

 You've Got Birdmail arrives in your mailbox just in time to bring you the Bird of the month, Puzzlebird, Rare bird sightings, and any other birdnews fit to print.

 Bird of the Month for December, 2013 (from

 Common Redpolls are one of those wildly irruptive finchy birds, their nomadic migrations are dependent on food supplies, meaning some winters in New England we don't see any and other years we see flocks of up to several hundred at once.
 This one's an adult female, males look similar but have a rosy splash on their chests and brighter red headlamps.
 They do come to winter feeding stations, especially for thistle and nyjer seed, otherwise look for them in open weedy fields with patches of willow, birch, and alder trees nearby.

-Local Bird of the Month for May, 2013 (from the Phillip's Fetching Birds calendar)
+Global Bird of the Month for December 2013 (from the Birds of Earth calendar)

 © Copyright Phillip Augusta.
 All rights reserved.